 Drilling and fastening

 Robot is huge time saver and extremely accurate.
-The robot will drill the metal at the precise position in a single task.
+The robot will drill the metal or any other material at the precise position in a single task.

 Dispensing and Sealing

-Applying any kind of sealant a large aircraft part will be more suitable for the industrial robot.
+Applying any kind of sealant to a large aircraft part is suitable for the robotic robot.
 An integrator makes sure that all components, robot, end-effector and the rails built for the robot reach the desire object.
 For example a robot cell is design based on needs.